Andonome/lk/README.md

 ## Be Opinionated

 - Guides should not ask the reader to pick from a list of options.
-- Options for different filesystems, databases, et c., should be written as separate guides.
+- Options for different file-systems, databases, et c., should be written as separate guides.

 ## Repetition Beats Reference